 The sale can also fall apart if the seller declines to pay certain fees in order for the lender to approve the transaction.

-Both sellers and buyers in a short sale may want to practice patience when entering into this kind of transaction and know that all their hard work could come to naught.
+Both sellers and buyers in a short sale may want to practice patience when entering into this kind of transaction and bear in mind that all their hard work could come to naught.

 The Takeaway